 The most common defense to a premises liability claim is that you are at least partially at fault for your injuries.
 The property owner may argue that you were not watching where you were going when you tripped or that they warned you about the wet floor with a nearby sign.
 This argument is often phrased as your inability to exercise care on someone else’s property.
 If a danger is “open and obvious,” there is an expectation that you will avoid it.

 A premises liability lawyer will help you fight back against this and any other available defense as well.
-Contact us to find out more about your legal options after a slip and fall or any other similar accident on someone else’s property by calling 888-518-5479.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.